 by Matt Slick

 Neither Protestantism or Catholicism is the true religion.
 It is not an issue of a movement, or a position, or being a member of the "right church."
 Instead, true religion, as it relates to Christianity, is that which agrees with the Bible and does not violate the essentials of the Christian faith.
 The question, in the case of Protestantism and Catholicism, is which view is most biblical.
-At CARM we say that without a doubt the Protestant movement is far more biblical than the Catholic Church, since the Catholic Church has added many doctrines that are not found in Scripture.
-In fact, so many were added that eventually God ordained the Protestant Reformation as an effort to get back to what Scripture says.
+At CARM we say that without a doubt the Protestant movement is far more biblical than the Catholic Church since it has added many doctrines that are not found in Scripture.
+In fact, so many were added that God eventually ordained the Protestant Reformation an effort to get back to what Scripture says.

 But, generally speaking, Roman Catholics will say that their church is the most biblical because they include "sacred tradition" as part of the revelation given by God.
-They will say there are verses that support tradition (2 Thess.
+They will say that there are verses that support tradition (2 Thess.
 2:15; 3:6; 1 Cor.
 11:2), the source of their teachings which are not found in Scripture.
-However, the same Scripture they appeal to in order to support tradition also says to beware of tradition.
+However, the same Scripture they appeal to to support tradition, also says to beware of tradition.

 - Mark 7:8-9, "Neglecting the commandment of God, you hold to the tradition of men.
 9 He was also saying to them, You nicely set aside the commandment of God in order to keep your tradition."